Optimizing Variational Quantum Algorithms with qBang: Efficiently Interweaving Metric and Momentum to Navigate Flat Energy Landscapes: Theory

-VQAs can be qualitatively separated into two areas, application to classical optimization problems in form of the QAOA~\cite{Farhi2014QuantumApproximateOptimization}, and the solution of quantum eigenvalue problems via the VQE~\cite{Peruzzo2014, Kandala2017HardwareefficientVariationalQuantum, Tilly2022VariationalQuantumEigensolver}.
 QAOA has been proposed to solve various classical optimization problems~\cite{Farhi2014QuantumApproximateOptimization,Lucas2014Isingformulationsmany, Cerezo2021Variationalquantumalgorithms, Hadfield2019quantumapproximateoptimization,Svensson2021HeuristicMethodsolve} and is a candidate for hybrid quantum-classical computation.
 Here, optimization problems are encoded into an Ising Hamiltonian~\cite{Lucas2014Isingformulationsmany}.
 QAOA typically suggests a circuit ansatz $\ket{\psi (\boldsymbol{\theta})}$ composed of the consecutive application of two non-commuting operators.
 One operator encodes the optimization problem and the other serves as a mixing Hamiltonian.
 The goal is to optimize the parameters, $\boldsymbol{\theta}$, of the quantum circuit to minimize $\mathcal{L}(\boldsymbol{\theta})$, and thereby find the solution to the optimization problem.
 Once the quantum circuit has been optimized, bitstrings are sampled to obtain approximate solutions to the classical optimization problem.

-In contrast, the VQE is the most widely studied quantum algorithm to minimize a given cost function, usually the energy, of a given quantum system.
+In contrast, the VQE is the most widely studied quantum algorithm to minimize a given cost function, usually the energy, of a given quantum system, \eqref{eq:cost}.
 A prominent example is the solution of Schr\"odinger's equation for molecular systems.
 A selected PQC is initialized, and the corresponding energy of the output state is subsequently evaluated on a quantum computer.
 Information about energy, gradients, and the metric can be inferred from multiple evaluations of the circuit and then used to update the parameters of the circuit with classical optimization methods~\cite{Lavrijsen2020ClassicalOptimizersNoisy}.
 This process is repeated until the expectation value converges to the ground-state energy of the system (see \secref{sec:variational_quantum_algorithms}).
 The VQE algorithm has been applied in various fields, including quantum chemistry~\cite{Cao2019} and materials science~\cite{Lordi2021}.